zwjyyc/finch/nlp-models/tensorflow/attn_is_all_u_need/README.md

 <img src="https://github.com/zhedongzheng/finch/blob/master/assets/transformer.png" width="300">

-This project is based on [Kyubyong's](https://github.com/Kyubyong/transformer) excellent work, thanks for his first attempt!
+This project is based on [Kyubyong's](https://github.com/Kyubyong/transformer) work, thanks for him!

 * Based on that, we have:
   * implemented the model under the architecture of ```tf.estimator.Estimator``` API